 – Metadata and document profiling

 NetDocuments also has a great network of both on staff resources as well as a robust consultant network to help your firm make the jump to the cloud for document management.

 In the end, all three are great options for storage on the go.
 Which one you choose depends on your firm’s size, budget and specific IT requirements.
-If you need help transitioning your firm to the cloud, reach out to one of these companies, or your local Raleigh IT support firm, and they’ll be happy to help.
+If you need help transitioning your firm to the cloud, reach out to one of these companies and they’ll be happy to help.
 And, as always, if you need help with your law firm marketing, check out our full-service law firm marketing packages!